enggen/ViewTube/README.md

 # ViewTube
 YouTube Clone App
-Tt's just for educational purpose only
+It's just for educational purpose only